All Products

 Important

-A data migration project remaining in an inactive state for a long time may fail to be resumed depending on the retention period of incremental logs.
-Inactive states include Failed, Paused, and Completed.
-The data transmission service automatically releases data migration projects that remain in an inactive state for more than 7 days to recycle resources.
-We recommend that you configure alerting for projects and handle project exceptions in a timely manner.
+A data migration task remaining in an inactive state for a long time may fail to be resumed depending on the retention period of incremental logs.
+Inactive states are Failed, Stopped, and Completed.
+The data transmission service releases data migration tasks remaining in an inactive state for more than 3 days to reclaim related resources.
+We recommend that you configure alerting for data migration tasks and handle task exceptions in a timely manner.

-Background
+Background information

-In the ApsaraDB for OceanBase console, you can create a project to migrate data from an Oracle tenant of OceanBase Database to an Oracle database.
+In the ApsaraDB for OceanBase console, you can create a task to migrate data from an Oracle tenant of OceanBase Database to an Oracle database.
 You can seamlessly migrate existing and incremental business data from the source database to the destination Oracle database through schema migration, full migration, and incremental synchronization.

 • The source table must contain a primary key column.